 If you are into hiking, landscapes or history than you should also visit Indian Canyons.
 These canyons are located on Agua Caliente tribal land and have a fascinating history.
 There are 3 separate canyons and a bunch of trails.
 You can get all the details on their website here.

 One of the BEST ways to beat the heat in Palm Springs with kids is to head over to Wet ‘n Wild Palm Springs.
-The park is open mid March- August and then on weekends through most of September and October.
+The park is open mid-March through August and then on weekends through most of September and October.
 The park has a handful of body and tube slides, lazy river and splash parks.
-Find out more about ticket pricing and hours here.
+Find out more about ticket pricing and hours here. *Bonus Tip – Splurge on a cabana and relax in your own secluded area after some water slide fun.
+It’s worth it.

 Every Thursday evening Palm Springs comes alive with their awesome street festival- VillageFest.
 The downtown area features artists, artisans, entertainers and more!
 Plus, there are tons of vendors with amazing snacks and sweets.
 Not to mention all the restaurants, bars and shops along Palm Canyon Dr. This is an event worth checking out!
 Find more info here.